sigurdsvela/SxyMarkup/README.md

 			@link type:"text/css" href:"/style.css"; //&lt;-- Semicolon to end a void element

 			/*
-			 * semi-colon end elements that are not ended like the <link> tag */
+			 * semi-colon end elements that are not ended like the &lt;link&gt; tag */

 			//Oy yeah, this is a single line comment